cnio-bu/bollito/README.md

 (such as cell cycle scoring, number of detected genes, % of mitochondrial genes) in order to mitigate their effect on the dataset.
 Refer to the example config file for the available options.

+> NOTE: the user will have to choose the correct value for some parameters (QC threshold filters, significant PCA components or regressed variables) after the execution of these steps.
+For this purpose, it is necessary to stop the pipeline executions when these steps are finished.
+Then, take a look and the results to define those parameter values at the configuration file.
+Finally, re-run the pipeline from these steps in order to apply the changes.

 #### 4.b.
 Merging.

 bollito can perform an optional merging step.